 One of the most interesting stories of the Impressionist artists is the relationship of Berthe Morisot and Edouard Manet and his brother Eugene Manet.
-All three of them were artists, but Berthe Morisot and Edouard Manet are now considered some of the most important impressionist artists.
+All three were artists, but Berthe Morisot and Edouard Manet are now considered some of the most important impressionist artists.

 Edouard Manet, Berthe Morisot, and Eugene Manet all lived in France in the mid-1800s.
 Both Edouard and Berthe are considered to be significant impressionist artists.
-Edouard met Berthe when he was married to Suzanne, his former piano tutor.
+Edouard met Berthe when he married Suzanne, his former piano tutor.
 Berthe and Edouard were lifelong friends, and she was considered his muse.
 Eventually, Berthe married Edouard’s younger brother Eugene, and they had one daughter named Julie.

 The Charming and Gregarious – Edouard Manet